-Barnsley MBC Internal Audit Services Westgate Plaza Barnsley S70 9EY
+Barnsley MBC Corporate Assurance Services Westgate Plaza Barnsley S70 9EY

-Types of Internal Audit Work
+Types of Corporate Assurance Work

-- Advice To meet requests from management for information and guidance on matters of internal control, procedures, compliance with relevant policies etc. - IT Audit Operational IT audit designed to assess and review the operating procedures supporting key IT policies, environmental controls and input into system developments and new systems. - Information Work specifically looking at the adequacy and effectiveness of the management, use, control and security of information, compliance with the requirements of data protection legislation as well as internal policies and procedures.
+- Advice To meet requests from management for information and guidance on matters of internal control, procedures, compliance with relevant policies etc. - IT Assurance Operational IT assurance designed to assess and review the operating procedures supporting key IT policies, environmental controls and input into system developments and new systems. - InformationWork specifically looking at the adequacy and effectiveness of the management, use, control and security of information, compliance with the requirements of data protection legislation as well as internal policies and procedures.